 What to Watch Out For

 Arete Wealth Management has two disclosures of regulatory actions listed on the Form ADV filed most recently with the U.S. Securities and Exchange Commissions.
-Both actions involved an advisory affiliate, not the firm directly.
+Both actions involve an advisory affiliate, and they are regulatory and civil judicial in nature, respectively.

 Potential and current clients should be aware that Arete Wealth Advisors is connected to a registered broker-dealer, Arete Wealth Management.
 Many of the firm’s advisors are also registered representatives of the broker-dealer, and they may receive additional compensation for these services.

 Additionally, advisors may also sell insurance through an insurance agency affiliated with the firm, Arete Insurance Agency, LLC.
 Advisors may also receive additional compensation for the sale of insurance products.
-Though the firm is bound by fiduciary duty, these streams of additional compensation from both the brokerage and insurance services may create potential conflicts of interest, which could impact the recommendations the advisors make.
+The firm is bound by fiduciary duty, binding it to act in clients' best interests.

 Opening an Account With Arete Wealth Management